KastnerRG/Read_the_docs/docs/project2.rst

 You must follow the file structure below.
 We use automated scripts to pull your data, so **DOUBLE CHECK** your file/folder names to make sure it corresponds to the instructions.

 Your repo must contain a folder named "cordic" at the top-level.
-This folder must be organized as follows (similar to the structure in project 1):
+This folder must be organized as follows (similar to the structure in other projects):

 * **Report.pdf**